nfttank/OG/ReadMe.md

   * keep transform and add fill='url(#slug)'
   * remove unnecessary path variables like aria-label, style.
   * convert the path to base64

+## OGColors
+* when minting OGColor, prevent rbg(x,x,x) because of the commas the EtherScan replaces with line breaks
+* when minting OGColor with complex svg fills like gradients, use the correct element names like frame, back, etc.

 ## External Mainnet Contracts